vercel/next.js/docs/upgrading.md

 }
 ```

-For custom servers like express you might need to use `app.all` to ensure the request is passed correctly, for example:
+For custom servers, such as `express`, you may need to use `app.all` to ensure the request is passed correctly, for example:

 ```js
 app.all('/_next/webpack-hmr', (req, res) => {